bbauska/JS-Animated-Slideshow/README.md

 Abstraction

-As it stands, the **moveMessage** function accomplishes a very specific task.
+As it stands, the <b>moveMessage</b> function accomplishes a very specific task.
 It moves a specific element to a specific place, pausing for a specific amount of time between movements.
 All of that information is hard-coded into the function: